By Karla Flore

 With 25 years of oil and gas experience under his belt, Pearce launched Maze Environmental in hopes of facilitating a cleaner, more efficient process of oil and gas operation while assisting companies with environmental compliance as the federal and state governments begin to enforce stricter regulations on the oil and gas industry.

-Wall Street Journal report from June of this year outlines how the Biden administration has moved to “restore environmental regulations to limit the amount of methane that leaks from U.S. oil and gas production facilities” which former President Donald Trump curtailed during his administration.
+A Wall Street Journal report from June of this year outlines how the Biden administration has moved to “restore environmental regulations to limit the amount of methane that leaks from U.S. oil and gas production facilities” which former President Donald Trump curtailed during his administration.
 Current research indicates that cutting methane emissions from industry sectors like energy production and agriculture shows potential to “slow the rate of the planet’s warming by as much as 30%.”

 “The amount of energy that is burned and wasted, people don’t know actually how much is it, and that has always driven me to see what else can there be,” Pearce said.